-- Each team is required to submit three documents as well as any supplementary information, all together in one zipped folder: - The first document is a write-up of the investigation with five sections: Introduction, Methods, Results, Discussion, and Team Members' Contributions.
+- Each team is required to submit four documents as well as any supplementary information, all together in one zipped folder: - The first document is a write-up of the investigation with five sections: Introduction, Methods, Results, Discussion, and Team Members' Contributions.
 The text portion of the write-up should be at least 1000 words in length and should provide a background on the topic the team investigated, a description of the approaches taken and a discussion of the results with suggestions for potential future work.
 This document must be in PDF format. - The second document includes the slides of the presentation students will be delivering on their results.
 This document must be in PDF format. - The third document is a VCF file that includes a subset of the variants the team identifies in selected genes of interest.
-Please see the description of Part 1 later in this document for more details. - All documents should be submitted on CANVAS by May 3rd, 2020 at 11:59 PM.
-Please make sure to submit any supplementary files (variant file(s), code or any other other documents) as well.
-Only one member of each team should make a submission. - Submitted final projects will be published on the class website.
-It will also serve as a reference for you and later students and researchers.
-If you have any issues or concerns regarding publishing material, please feel free to let us know.
+Please see the description of Part 1 later in this document for more details. - The four file should be all the codes for the project.
+This could be a single bash/python/R file, or a zipped file including all the codes. - All documents should be submitted on CANVAS by 11:59 PM, May 12th 2021.
+Only one member of each team should make a submission.